Engoo Blog Language Tips

 • Same old, same old.
 You?

-• Oh you know, same old same old.
+• Oh, you know, same old same old.
 Still busy with work and stuff.

-Option 3: Add a Little Detail
+Option 3: Add Some Detail

 Add a little detail with “just”